valentingol/cliconfig/docs/processing.md

 the order of the processing.
 Additionally, there is a `persistent` argument, which is a boolean value indicating whether encountering the tag (if a tag is used) once in a parameter name will continue to trigger the processing for this parameter even after the tag is removed.
+By default, it is `True`.

 Here's an example to illustrate: